fieldtrip/website/tutorial/source/sensitivity_maps.md

 The strength of the measured MEG signal is determined by the magnitude of the leadfield at a certain channel for a given dipole position and orientation.
 The leadfield **matrix** represents these magnitudes for all channels (and optionally for all three orientations), and it can be plotted topographically over the MEG helmet.
 By computing the singular value decomposition (SVD) of the leadfield matrix at each source location, we can quantify the sensitivity as a function of position across the cortex.

-We know that in the orientation of the dentritic tree of the neurons that we pick up with EEG and MEG is perpendicular to the cortical sheet.
-This can be used as constraint for source reconstruction, althogh often in practice this is not done as it requires an accurate individual cortical sheet and good coregistration of the MEG sensors with the head.
+We know that in the orientation of the dendritic tree of the neurons that we pick up with EEG and MEG is perpendicular to the cortical sheet.
+This can be used as constraint for source reconstruction, although often in practice this is not done as it requires an accurate individual cortical sheet and good coregistration of the MEG sensors with the head.
 However, in these simulations we can use the cortical orientation constraint.
 For each source position, we can compute two measures:

 - **Free-orientation sensitivity**: the largest singular value of the full 3-column leadfield matrix, representing the maximum sensitivity achievable with optimal dipole orientation.
 - **Fixed-orientation sensitivity**: the norm of the leadfield projected onto the known cortical surface normal, representing the sensitivity for sources oriented perpendicular to the cortical surface.